powsybl/powsybl-core/docs/grid_features/network_modifications.md

   - The rest of the properties of the `ThreeWindingsTransformer` are transferred to all 3 `TwoWindingsTransformer`.
 - Extensions:
   - Only IIDM extensions are copied: `TransformerFortescueData`, `PhaseAngleClock`, and `TransformerToBeEstimated`.
-  - CGMES extensions can not be copied, as they cause circular dependencies.
+  - CGMES extensions cannot be copied, as they cause circular dependencies.
   - Extensions that are not copied are recorded in the functional log.
 - All the controllers using any of the `ThreeWindingsTransformer` terminals as regulated terminal are updated.
 - New and removed equipment is recorded in the functional log.